-These rights are here to give all young people protection and a voice and are there for EVERY child and young person.
+These rights are here to give all young people protection and a voice and apply to EVERY child and young person.
 Bullying can breach some of these rights and it can take them away from you.

 Just because bullying is not a criminal offence in the UK, laws can be used for things like harassment or threatening behaviour, cyberbullying can include – threatening as well.
 Some of the acts are mentioned below:

-If you're being bullied because of where you come from, your skin colour or your religion this is racism and depending on what they say could depend on it being a criminal offence under other laws.
+If you're being bullied because of where you come from, your skin colour or your religion; this is racism.
+Depending on what they say it could being a criminal offence under other laws.

 If you are being bullied, some people have found that volunteering has helped them to cope with it.
 If you would like to get involved in volunteering you can contact East Riding Voluntary Action Services (ERVAS) Ltd’s Volunteen project on firstname.lastname@example.org or visit their website www.ervas.org.uk.

 You can also find out more about your rights on the Children's Commissioner website: www.rights4me.org.